Arrest of Trevor Reed: Release

 On April 27, 2022, Reed was released back to the United States as part of a prisoner exchange for Konstantin Yaroshenko, a Russian pilot convicted of drug smuggling.
 Following his return, he and his family became advocates for helping to return Americans imprisoned overseas.

-Reed has been supportive of Ukraine in the wake of the Russian invasion of Ukraine.
+Reed has been supportive of Ukraine in the wake of the 2022 Russian invasion of Ukraine.
 He considers himself a member of NAFO, a pro-Ukrainian online movement to counter Russian disinformation.
-In 2023, he joined the Ukrainian military and was wounded by shrapnel from a land mine in July, receiving treatment in Germany after being transported by a non-governmental organization.
+In November, he joined the Armed Forces of Ukraine.
+In July 2023, Reed was wounded by shrapnel from a land mine and was transported by a non-governmental organization to Landstuhl Regional Medical Center in Germany for treatment.
 His decision to volunteer in the war, followed by his subsequent injury, drew "exasperation" from the United States Department of State who discouraged Americans from traveling to or serving in Ukraine.

 On October 9, 2024, the Investigative Committee of Russia designated Reed as a mercenary for serving in Ukraine and sentenced him in absentia to 14 1/2 years in prison.
 Reed mocked the ruling on social media, writing he had "serious doubts about the legitimacy of the trial I supposedly received".